James Cosmo Melvill (naturalist): Natural history activities

 Melvill collected shells from the age of eight and ultimately possessed a collection representing 25,500 species of mollusc, including a thousand new species from the Persian Gulf and South Africa.

 His botanical collection, which included specimens assembled by other botanists, was one of the largest private herbaria in the country and was kept in a special building in his garden at Meole Hall.
 It was said to amount to three-quarters of the known plants in the world, especially grasses and ferns, most of which he gave to Manchester University.
 He presented that of British ferns and grasses to Harrow School, a collection later transferred to the National Botanic Garden of Wales.
-The Manchester Herbarium contains contributions from James Cosmo Melvill among other botanists.
+The Manchester Herbarium contains contributions from Melvill among other botanists.

 He also had an extensive entomological collection of British butterflies, wasps, flies, and dragonflies.

 While at school he was joint author, with the Honourable F. Bridgeman, of Flora of Harrow School, published in 1864.
 He published many natural history papers in his lifetime.
 He was a Fellow of the Linnean Society (elected in 1870) and the Zoological Society of London (elected in 1898) and onetime president of the Conchological Society of Great Britain, as well as president of the Manchester Conchological Society in 1889 and 1895–96.
 From 1904 to 1914 he was President of the Shrewsbury-based Caradoc and Severn Valley Field Club and in 1908 was appointed chairman of its committee to publish a Flora of Shropshire, a project which was shelved due to lack of sufficient financial support in 1913.

 The World Register of Marine Species mentions 881 marine taxa described by J.C.
 Melvill, many of which together with Robert Standen (1854–1925).
 Many of these have become synonyms.

 The rein orchid variety "Habenaria melvillii" was botanically named for him.